sci-42ver/SICP_SDF/SDF_notes.md

 - > We illustrate this with a domain-specific language for making unit-conversion wrappers for procedures i.e. `unit:*` etc. which redefines `*`, etc.
 # chapter 3
+- > We first generalize arithmetic to deal with symbolic algebraic expressions, and then to functions See `extract-dx-part`
 ## comparison with SICP
 Here I is mainly based on SICP "Data-Directed Programming" since that is more structural than explicit dispatch and based on data instead of proc dispatching (similar to `operation-applicability` dispatching in `operation-union-dispatch` here).
 - 3.1